India–European Union relations: India-EU Summits

 Annual summit-level dialogues have been the cornerstone of India-EU relations.
 The first India-EU summit, held in Lisbon 2000, was a successful venture, which laid the roadmap for future partnership.
 The fifth India-EU Summit upgraded the relations to that of strategic partnership.
 Simultaneously, following the sixth India-EU summit held in New Delhi, both sides adopted the Joint Action Plan (JAP), which set out the roadmap for a strategic partnership between the two.
 The JAP included the strengthening of the dialogue and consultation mechanisms, deepening of political dialogue and cooperation and enhancing of economic policy dialogue and cooperation.
 During the ninth summit, India and the EU reviewed the JAP and a revised JAP was adopted adding 40 new elements in India-EU cooperation.
 During the 15th India-EU summit held virtually in 2020, an ambitious Roadmap to 2025 document was adopted.
-The 16th India-EU Summit is scheduled for May 2021.
+The 16th India-EU Summit was scheduled for May 2021.
 These summit-level meetings have provided a platform for both India and the EU to agree or disagree on a broad range of issues.